Zaid-Ajaj/Feliz/Feliz/React/SubscriptionsWithEffects.md

 let subscribeToTimer() =
     // start the ticking
     let subscriptionId = setTimeout (fun _ -> if not paused then setValue (value + 1)) 1000
-    // return IDisposable with cleanup code
-    React.createDisposable(fun _ -> clearTimeout subscriptionId)
+    // return IDisposable with cleanup code that stops the timer React.createDisposable(fun _ -> clearTimeout subscriptionId)
 ```